SayoJake/Ui-project-1/README.md

 ## Use of AI

-During the ongoing status of the project details, no AI involvement is involved in developing **Weight Lifting Tracker** but maybe some AI-driven feature integrations might be there in some future enhancements.
+During the ongoing status of the project details, AI was used moderately in developing **Weight Lifting Tracker**.
+Beyond this, some AI-driven feature integrations might also be there in some future enhancements.

 **AI Uses In This Project**
 - **Public Link** When attempting to publish to my github pages, I ran into an issue saying that I had to use Vite.
 I had not heard of Vite before, so I utilized AI to help me understand and get that working.
 It was very very helpful here, as it can be a great teacher tailored person by person.